mercari/tortoise/README.md

       name: sample
 ```

-Then, Tortoise creates fully managed autoscalers (HPA and VPAs).
+Then, Tortoise creates fully managed autoscalers (HPA and VPA).

 Despite its simple appearance, it contains a rich collection of historical data on resource utilization beneath its shell,
 and cleverly utilizes them to manage parameters in autoscalers.